Let's Talk About Fibromyalgia Treatment

 Here are the doctors you might encounter along the way to receiving an accurate fibro diagnosis:

 Primary care physician: Your family doctor is usually the first stop on any diagnosis and treatment journey, and with fibro, it’s no different.
 Your doc can continue on the road with you as you explore treatment options and, as long as you both are comfortable with it, your doc can treat your fibro over the long-term.

 Rheumatologists: Even though fibromyalgia is not a form or arthritis or autoimmune disease, which these specialists predominately treat, people with fibro experience chronic pain and fatigue similar to arthritis, so these doctors have traditionally included fibro patients in their practice as well, according to the American College of Rheumatology.
 But keep in mind that not all rheumatologists specialize in fibro.

 Pain management specialists: These doctors are trained in diagnosing and treating pain disorders.
 They can often be great in helping treat fibromyalgia long-term because understand the intricacies of managing chronic pain.
 Make sure to ask if they treat fibro, though.

-Neurologists: With a neurology component to fibro that we’re just beginning to understand, neurologists can be helpful in the treatment side.
+Neurologists: With a neurological component to fibro that we’re just beginning to understand, neurologists can be helpful in the treatment side.
 Before boking an appointment, ask if the doctor has experience with treating fibromyalgia patients, and if not, keep looking.